salesforcecli/plugin-packaging/messages/package_version_create.md

 # skip-validation-warning

 Skipping validation suppresses errors that usually surface during package version creation.
 Instead, these errors surface at a later stage, such as installation or post-installation.
-If you encounter errors that are difficult to debug, retry package version creation without the skipvalidation parameter.
+If you encounter errors that are difficult to debug, retry package version creation without the --skip-validation parameter.

 # skip-ancestor-check